Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Conclusions

 Furthermore, we quantified significance of the used polarization-derived features via SHAP-FI values.
 As a result, the most significant polarization characteristic is the absolute value of ENs ratio, i.e. $(\left| EN_{1}/EN_{2}\right|)$, with its statistical parameters—particularly the median and median absolute deviation—emerging as the strongest contributors among all features.
 Overall, the EN-based characteristics dominate the classification process, collectively surpassing the contributions of EV- and EP-based features.

 Moreover, additional class-wise SHAP-FI analysis predicted the significant influence of EN based features, with exception of cotton, where ellipticity $\chi_{EP2}$ proved to be the most important.
-The significance of ENs was confirmed via additional neural-network based classification model with the preserved architecture, while exploiting features relevant just to polarization characteristics $\left|EN_{1}/EN_{2}\right|$ and phase($EN_{1}/EN_{2}$).
-The final classification accuracy reached 93.3~\%, thus still outperforming the classification performance of any above-noted machine-learning classifiers (see Table \ref{tbl:class_compare}).
+The significance of ENs was confirmed via additional {fully-connected} neural-network based classification model with the preserved architecture, while exploiting features relevant just to polarization characteristics $\left|EN_{1}/EN_{2}\right|$ and phase($EN_{1}/EN_{2}$).
+The final classification accuracy reached 93.3~\%, thus still outperforming the classification performance of any above-noted machine-learning classifiers (see Table \ref{tbl:class_compare}). {Nevertheless, reducing the number of input parameters is generally not desirable when aiming for the ultimate classification performance.}

+{Moreover, comparison of the achieved accuracies of both trained fully-connected deep neural network models provides important information.
+Especially, the assumption that small datasets with many monitored parameters inevitably lead to redundancy or overfitting is not always justified.
+In fact, a more sophisticated model, capable of capturing the underlying nonlinear relationships within the data, can improve predictive accuracy because of its stronger expressivity and generalization.
+Indeed, the high classification accuracy on the validation dataset achieved with the 72-feature model (96.7\%) and the reduced 16-feature model (93.3\%) suggest that the deep neural network captures meaningful underlying structure rather than relying solely on redundant inputs, while the slight decrease of the performance (from 96.7\% to 93.3\%) indicates that additional features contribute complementary information.
+This result also approves the use of the full set of 72 features for the optimal classification performance.}

-The achieved results show that polarization-derived features contain significant information for classifying MFFs.
+In overall, the achieved results show that polarization-derived features contain significant information for classifying MFFs.
 When combined with deep learning, these features enable highly accurate and interpretable classification, demonstrating the potential of polarization-sensitive digital holography as an effective tool for microplastic detection and analysis.
+Based on the previous clarifications, we retain our novelty claims.
+Specifically, we demonstrate for the first time that deep learning with a large, overparameterized network can be successfully applied to small real-world microfiber datasets, achieving performance that surpasses the current state of the art.
+We further present deep-neural-network-based MFF classification relying exclusively on polarization-based features, with additional performance gains expected through the incorporation of complementary feature types, such as fractal, DHM-based, and Haralick texture features.
+Finally, we provide the first explainability analysis of a deep learning model in this application.

+{Note added.
+During the review process, we became aware of independent related work by Yang et al. \cite{Yang2026}, which develops an approach closely related to the one presented in this article.}